-If cultural immersion is what you are after, then heading to the spots favoured by the locals is a fascinating look at how Indians holiday.
-Yes, this path may be a little more worn but it is worn by a different set than the packaged Euros.
-Generally, the locals tend to favour destinations that allow a break from the heat by heading to the cool and quaint hill stations.
+If cultural immersion is what you are after, then heading to the spots favored by the locals is a fascinating look at how Indians holiday.
+Yes, this path maybe a little more worn but it is worn by a different set than the packaged Euros.
+Generally, the locals tend to favor destinations that allow a break from the heat by heading to the cool and quaint hill stations.

 Speaking of Gujarat, this large state on India’s Western coast is one of the least visited and most highly rewarding.
 Famed for being one of India’s wealthiest states, the dearth of foreign tourists and incredible geography make this stop well worth its salt.
 Exploring Gujarat could mean heading to the Portuguese seaside town of Diu, seeing the palaces in the university town of Vadodara, or taking in the salt plains at Little Rann.